PharmaLedger-IMI/blockchain2-demo/README.md

 ## Deploy Anchor API
 Clone our [blockchain2-demo](https://github.com/PharmaLedger-IMI/blockchain2-demo) (this) repo then follow below steps:

-Run following command to deploy the Anchor API which will use Ethereum network.
+Run following command in `blockchain2-demo` directory to deploy the Anchor API which will use Ethereum network.
 Use `ClusterIP` of `quorum-node1` as host part of `env.web3_provider`.
 Use `0x66d66805E29EaB59901f8B7c4CAE0E38aF31cb0e` as value of `env.web3_account`.
 Use `lst7upm` as value of `env.web3_password`.